UPDATE: 87-Year-Old Bergen Man Stabbed, Bludgeoned, Drowned By Son, Police Charge

 Exactly which part of the brutal assault specifically took the elder Hagal's life is being determined by an autopsy conducted by the Bergen County Medical Examiner's Office.

-Meanwhile, his son remained held in the Bergen County Jail pending a first appearance in Central Judicial Processing Court in Hackensack.
-He's charged with murder and illegal possession of the pipe and knife.
+David Hagal remained held in the Bergen County Jail pending a first appearance in Central Judicial Processing Court in Hackensack.
+He's charged with murder and illegal possession of the pipe and the knife.

 A grandfather of six, George Hagal lost his wife of 63 years just this past April (continued below).